Myles Jack: Professional career

+Pre-draft

 Jack was one of 39 linebackers to attend the NFL Scouting Combine in Indianapolis, Indiana.
 He was limited to the bench press due to his knee and finished tied for 13th in the bench press among all participating linebackers.
 On March 10, 2016, Jack attended UCLA's pro day and performed the vertical jump, broad jump, and positional drills.
 His vertical jump would have finished eighth among all linebackers at the combine and his broad jump would have finished fourth.
-Team representatives and scouts from all 32 teams attended to scout Jack and meet with him, including head coach Hue Jackson (Browns) and general managers Doug Whaley (Bills) and Les Snead (Rams).
+Team representatives and scouts from all 32 teams attended to scout Jack and meet with him, including head coach Hue Jackson (Cleveland Browns) and general managers Doug Whaley (Buffalo Bills) and Les Snead (Los Angeles Rams).
 Throughout the draft process, Jack attended private visits and workouts with multiple NFL teams, including the Jacksonville Jaguars, Miami Dolphins, Chicago Bears, New Orleans Saints, San Francisco 49ers, Atlanta Falcons, and Oakland Raiders.

 On April 14, 2016, he returned to Indianapolis to undergo another physical to check on his knee and evaluate his recovery progress.
 Prior to the draft, Jack was confident he could play immediately, but admitted that his knee had degenerative aspects which could require microfracture surgery in the future.
-At the conclusion of the pre-draft process, Jack was projected to be an early first round pick by NFL draft experts and scouts was expected to be a top ten pick.
+At the conclusion of the pre-draft process, Jack was projected to be an early first round pick by NFL draft experts and scouts expected him to be a top ten pick.
 He was ranked the top linebacker prospect in the draft by Sports Illustrated, ESPN, and NFL analysts Charles Davis, Mike Mayock, Lance Zierlein, and Daniel Jeremiah.
 Jack was also ranked the top overall player in the draft by ESPN, the second best overall player by NFL analysts Daniel Jeremiah and Lance Zierlein, and the third best overall player by NFL analyst Charles Davis.